rising-dancho/yolov8/README.md

   `python app.py`
 - finally, install `Postman` so that you can test the `/process-image` route

+# USE PYTHON version 3.10 in order to EXPORT the model as ".tflite" format

 ### creating the virtual environment
 ```
 python -m venv venv